Updated on 2024-07-26 GMT+08:00

 You can grant permissions by using roles and policies.

-• Roles: A type of coarse-grained authorization mechanism that defines service-level permissions based on user responsibilities.
-There are only a limited number of roles for granting permissions to users.
+• Roles: A coarse-grained authorization strategy provided by IAM to assign permissions based on users' job responsibilities.
+Only a limited number of service-level roles are available for authorization.

-• Policies: A type of fine-grained authorization mechanism that defines permissions required to perform operations on specific cloud resources under certain conditions.
-This mechanism allows for more flexible policy-based authorization and secure access control.
-For example, you can grant ECS users only the permissions required for managing a certain type of ECS resources.
+• Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
+This type of authorization is more flexible and is ideal for least privilege access.
+For example, you can grant users only permission to manage ECSs of a certain type.
 IAM supports both system-defined and custom policies.

 • A system-defined policy defines the common actions of a cloud service.
 System-defined policies can be used to assign permissions to user groups, and cannot be modified.
 If you need to assign permissions for a specific service to a user group or agency on the IAM console but cannot find corresponding policies, it indicates that the service does not support permissions management through IAM.

-• You can create custom policies using the actions supported by cloud services and use custom policies to supplement system-defined policies for more refined access control.
+• Custom policies function as a supplement to system-defined policies.
+You can create custom policies using the actions supported by cloud services for more refined access control.
 You can create custom policies in the visual editor or in JSON view.

 Credentials

 Credentials confirm the identity of a user when the user accesses the cloud platform through the console or APIs.
-Credentials include a password and access keys.
-You can manage your credentials and the credentials of IAM users you have created.
+Credentials can be either a password or access keys.
+You can manage your own credentials and your IAM users' credentials.

 • Password: A common credential for logging in to the management console or calling APIs.